-Last year I witnessed how my friend «Filiblu» had to put aside his Visual Basic for Applications (VBA) programming with which he felt quite comfortable, and roll up his sleeves learning Python from scratch, to develop an adaptation of the plugin «SIT Municipal» on QGIS.
-It is an application that has been remaining clear, and of which I was hardly a functional designer because I was not there until now.
-After conversations held at that time with Fili and recently with Nan from Peru, which has been deoxidizing for a few months with a Python course, we consider this post, thinking about how important Python has become as a language in this world of Systems of Geographic Information.
+Last year I was able to witness how my friend "Filiblu" had to put aside his Visual Basic for Applications (VBA) programming with which he felt quite comfortable, and roll up his sleeves learning Python from scratch, to develop an adaptation of the plugin «Municipal SIT» on QGIS.
+It is an application that is becoming clear, and of which I was hardly a functional designer because I was not there until now.
+After conversations held at that time with Fili and recently with Nan from Peru, who has been deoxidizing for some months with a Python course, we considered this post, thinking about how important Python has become as a language in this world of Systems of Geographic Information.

-The issue itself may seem irrelevant, especially for those who have been 'elbowing' for a long time with this language.
-Reviewing the Geofumadas topics, only a few 16 articles refer to Python, and almost as a complement to various discussions.
-But as we have said before, the geomatics of these times, must dominate the development of applications, not necessarily because they will be dedicated to programming, but because it is urgent that you can understand the scope and know how to drive or supervise computer developments in geospatial matters.
+The subject itself could seem irrelevant, especially for those who have been 'rubbing shoulders' with this language for a long time.
+Reviewing the Geofumadas topics, only about 16 articles refer to Python, and almost as a complement to various discussions.
+But as we have said before, the geomatics of these times must master application development, not necessarily because they will dedicate themselves to programming, but because it is urgent that they be able to understand the scope and know how to conduct or supervise computer developments in geospatial matters.

 Certainly the language created by Guido van Rossum Has been positioning itself in increasingly preponderant segments.
-Reviewing Stephen Cass's article in IEEE Spectrum We find that Python currently occupies the first place in the ranking, when top programming languages are spoken, although already Forbes we had anticipated something similar.
-Of course now, in its 3 version, it is already consolidated in relation to its distant public presentation in 1991.
-And although I feel that, for the sake of objectivity, I should not elaborate on the benefits of Python compared to other languages, I can not help but narrow the preference I have acquired for Python, both for its multi - purpose feature and its flexibility and experience. vivid to see a programmer adapt very easily to this language, preferring now to make the applications on Python although he loved his total domain over VBA.
+Reviewing Stephen Cass's article in IEEE Spectrum We find that Python currently occupies the first place in the ranking, when top programming languages are spoken, although already Forbes he had anticipated something similar.
+Of course, now, in its version 3, it is presented already consolidated in relation to its distant public presentation in 1991.
+And although I feel that, for the sake of objectivity, I should not elaborate on the benefits of Python compared to other languages, I cannot leave to limit the preference that I have acquired for Python, both for its multi - purpose feature, its flexibility and the experience of seeing a programmer adapt very easily to this language, preferring now to make applications on Python despite loving its total mastery of VBA.

 I loved the guide created by Aimee, to Learn Python in the context of ethical hacking.